finalv2/cwp-decap-test/stories/the-kin-approval-standards-are-now-in-the-playbook.md

 ---
 Federal rules now allow child welfare agencies to create separate approval processes for kin caregivers.
 To implement these changes effectively, a group was assembled to develop model standards.
 The group included 9 national organizations, over 50 agencies, and more than 430 individual participants, including kin caregivers and agency staff.

-This collaboration developed [new licensing standards](https://www.grandfamilies.org/Portals/0/Kin-Specific_Foster_Home_Approval_Standards_2025.pdf) that focus on two key components: background checks and kinship caregiver assessments.
+This collaboration developed [new licensing standards](https://www.grandfamilies.org/Portals/0/Kin-Specific_Foster_Home_Approval_Standards_2025.pdf) that focus on 2 key components: background checks and kinship caregiver assessments.
 It also produced ready-to-use [forms, templates, and implementation guidance](https://www.grandfamilies.org/Resources/Kin-Specific-Licensing-Standards-Sample-Forms).

 Now, key recommendations from these standards are available as new strategies and resources in the Child Welfare Playbook.